 In the United States, the charges of an unlimited home internet are sixty dollars per month.
 Getting web at home through an internet provider in the US is pretty expensive.
 Well, it’s quite obvious, you won’t be willing to spend so much money monthly on an internet connection.
-But don’t worry.
-In there you for getting WiFi without internet provider.
 To get web access you can take other paths also.
 Even if you don’t have an ISP, you still remain online.
 If you are wondering how to get wifi without internet provider, here are several methods through which you can get free wifi without paying any internet provider.

 1. Mobile Hotspot

 There are several companies that sell mobile hotspots.
 With upgraded technology, the price may vary from model to model.
-Some of the models that we recommend may include Verizon Jetpack MiFi 8800L, Nighthawk Mobile Hotspot and Roaming Man Global 4G Wifi router.
-Hotspot companies give you the opportunity to use the internet on your laptop while you are travelling outside the US.
+Some of the models that we recommend may include Verizon Jetpack MiFi 8800L, Nighthawk Mobile Hotspot, and Roaming Man Global 4G Wifi router.
+Hotspot companies give you the opportunity to use the internet on your laptop while you are traveling outside the US.

 - The Cheapest Cable TV for Low Income

 - The Cheapest Unlimited WiFi Hotspot Plans

 - How to Get Comcast Internet Deals $19.99 for 6 Months

 Anything that is free is good!
 Suppose you are traveling and you stay at a hotel and you are in urgent need of going online.
 What will you do?
 Just use the hotel’s public Wifi.
 Nowadays you will get Wifi access at several public places.
 Starting from subways to supermarkets, free Wifi is available at so many places.